Skip to content

 The U.S. is one of only seven countries in the world that does not offer any form of national paid maternity leave.
 That means providing time off to recover from giving birth is up to individual employers.
 The sleep deprivation of early parenting is difficult to work through as well.

 And parental leave doesn’t need to be limited to new moms, either — providing it to new fathers gives them time to bond with their new babies as well and support their mothers when they need it most.
+Creating, documenting, and helping parents through the parental leave process is fundamental if you’re looking in to how to support working mothers in your workplace.

 3. Make the Parental Benefits Process Simple